meremohka/meremohka/README.md

 - 👋 Hi, I’m @meremohka
-- 👀 I’m interested in web development and coding
+- 👀 I’m interested in coding and data science
-- 🌱 I’m currently learning masters in computing
+- 🌱 I’m currently learning software languages
 - 💞️ I’m looking to collaborate on learning projects
 - 📫 How to reach me = meremohka@gmail.com